quynhchristinavu/pquynhvu.github.io/content/posts/mics/quote/_index.md

 * "Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better." - Samuel Beckett

+* "Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world." - Louis Pasteur

+* Nothing in life is to be feared, it is only to be understood.
+Now is the time to understand more, so that we may fear less." - Marie Curie

 * "There is a time to provide advice and offer an opinion, and there is a time not to.
 Don't be too quick to offer unsolicited advice.
 It certainly will not endear you to people." - Harvey Mackay

 * "When you fall throughout your life.
 Remember this: Fall forward." - Denzel Washington